 Complete blood count also aids to the diagnosis of VAP and many studies suggest that VAP patients have decreased lymphocyte count (lymphocytopenia) which predicts bad outcome.
-When a patient acquires pneumonia from hospital, the marked changes observed in the patient are immunological changes, along with lymphocytopenia.
-100-103 Patients with sepsis also exhibit decreased lymphocyte count.
-This lymphopenia can be attributed to the recruitment of lymphocytes in the site of inflammation or infection due to apoptosis.
-104,105 At the time of diagnosis, < 595 cells/mm3 of lymphocyte count is considered as a risk factor for mortality (approx. 90 days) in VAP patients.
-106
+When a patient acquires pneumonia from hospital, the marked changes observed in the patient are immunological changes, along with lymphocytopenia.100-103 Patients with sepsis also exhibit decreased lymphocyte count.
+This lymphopenia can be attributed to the recruitment of lymphocytes in the site of infection or their destruction at the site of inflammation or infection due to apoptosis.
+At the time of diagnosis, < 595 cells/mm3 of lymphocyte count is considered as a risk factor for mortality (approx. 90 days) in VAP patients.